qiao/vimfiles/README.md

 * `ack` - required by `ack.vim`
 * `ctags` - required by `tagbar`

-All the following commands are for ArchLinux.
-Packages names and install tools may differ in other distributions.
+The following command is for ArchLinux.
+Package names and install tools may differ in other distributions.

 ```
 $ sudo yaourt -S ack ctags